danneu/guild/README.md

 The Guild is a Node.js app (v0.11.x) that talks to a Postgres database.

+- You'll specifically need the latest version of Node v0.11.x (unstable) for your system: http://blog.nodejs.org/2014/09/24/node-v0-11-14-unstable/.
+The Guild won't run on Node v0.10.x (stable).

+- The Guild depends on the `plv8` Postgres extension.
+Postgres on Linux/OSX comes with it, but so far Windows users have had to either manually install plv8 or just comment out `CREATE EXTENSION IF NOT EXISTS plv8;` and most of the trigger functions in `server/schema.sql` to get the reset-db command to work.

 - Download the repository and enter the directory that it created:

         git clone git@github.com:danneu/guild.git